RobWiederstein/open_data_leg/README.markdown

 ## Conclusion

-Kentucky's budget is constrained.
+Kentucky has taken the beginning steps in making government data available through a transparency and gis portal.
+However, it is time to go further.
+By creating a central location for data in machine readable formats, Kentucky can become one of the top states in the open data movement.
 Creating a data-friendly environment can spur innovation and technology.
-Many of the data sets likely already exist but are not in a centralized location or in a shareable, machine-readable format.